-Tax Day in the U.S. was April 17th.
-Unless you filed an extension, you should have filed your taxes by now.
+Tax Day in the U.S. is April 15th, unless you file an extension.
 But, the fact is, some people just don’t file or pay their taxes for any number of reasons.
-If you are among that group, the looming question jumping around in your head right about now is: what is going to happen to me.
+If you are thinking of doing this, the looming question jumping around in your head right about now is: what exactly would happen to me.

 What exactly happens if you don’t pay your taxes?